 Asparagus varieties can be classified into three categories:

 Green Aparagus is probably the most common asparagus category in the United States.
 The spears range from very thin to very thick.
 A common green variety is the Jersey King, which we grow in our own garden.
 It has medium diameter spears that average around 7-8 inches long.
 We like the flavor of this variety, along with how productive it is.
 Another variety is the Jersey Knight, which boasts long, thin spears reaching 8-10 inches.
 The Jersey Giant variety features shorter spears that are very thick in diameter.
-Mary Washington is also a popular variety, featuring medium-sized spears.
-It is known to be fast growing and high yielding.
+Mary Washington and Martha Washington are also popular varieties, featuring medium-sized spears.
+They are known to be fast growing and high yielding.
 Precoce D'Argenteuil is a rarer Italian variety that features thin stalks and rose-colored buds.
 To our knowledge, this variety is only available in the USA from seed.
+Millennium is a relatively new variety that was bred in Ontario, Canada.
+It is typically slower to get going, but demonstrates superior yields after 5 years compared to the "Jersey" and "Washington" varieties.

 White Asparagus is the asparagus category most preferred in Europe.
 The spears are deprived of light by keeping dirt mounded around the plant.
 Without light, the plants cannot produce chlorophyll, and therefore remain white in color.
 Any variety of asparagus will produce white spears, as long as it is not exposed to light.